Estimated reading time: 3 minutes

 There are many long-overdue items on the Act that includes banning the shackling of pregnant and postpartum women (was a woman in labor ever in danger of making a run for it?), providing ID cards for released offenders, placing offenders in prisons within driving distance of their families, and using a good behavior credit system that sees early release to supervised non-prison environments.
 These and other reforms listed on the Act would drain the glut on the overburdened penal system and give released offenders a better chance at life on the outside.

-However, the reform item on the Act that excites us here at Zoukis Prisoner Resources is the Act’s plan to, “Compel the BOP to match individual needs to programs, training, and services, so that men and women return home job-ready.”
+However, the reform item on the Act that excites us here at the Zoukis Consulting Group is the Act’s plan to “Compel the BOP to match individual needs to programs, training, and services, so that men and women return home job-ready.”

-That is perhaps the reform action item with the most impact because not only is it about education, and it’s about specifically applying that education in the most effective manner for the inmate.
+That is perhaps the reform action item with the most impact because not only is it about education, and it’s about explicitly applying that education most effectively for the inmate.

 Think about the implications of that.

 But the First Step Act is not yet a reality, even though it is gaining positive traction.
-Currently, the Act has passed through the House of Representatives with overwhelming support (360-59).
+The Act has passed through the House of Representatives with overwhelming support (360-59).
 The next step is to see the Act pass through the Senate.

 #FirstStepAct makes it easy for those supporting the proposed reform to influence where this Act goes next.
 Suggestions include Tweeting your senator, emailing a letter to your congressperson, or even calling your representative directly. #FirstStepAct has scripts and tools on its webpage to make the Tweets, calls, letters, or emails fast and easy.

-The First Step Act is a great step forward and one of the most progressive sweeping prison reform ideas we’ve seen in recent years.
-We will be closely watching the progression of this Act while hoping that it goes forward to the benefit of prisoners in every state in America.
+The First Step Act is a great step forward and one of the most progressive sweeping prison reform ideas we’ve seen recently.
+We will be closely watching the progression of this Act while hoping that it goes forward to benefit prisoners in every state in America.